Yandy Díaz Preview, Player Props: Rays vs. Red Sox

-On Tuesday, Yandy Diaz (.310 batting average in his past 10 games, with two doubles, two home runs, four walks and seven RBI) and the Tampa Bay Rays play the Boston Red Sox, whose starting pitcher will be Kutter Crawford.
-First pitch is at 6:40 PM ET.
+The Tampa Bay Rays, including Yandy Diaz (hitting .293 in his past 10 games, with two doubles, two home runs, six walks and seven RBI), take on starting pitcher Nick Pivetta and the Boston Red Sox at Tropicana Field, Wednesday at 6:40 PM ET.

-He had a one-hit performance in his previous game (1-for-4) against the Guardians.
+In his previous game he had a one-hit performance (1-for-3) against the Red Sox.

 Yandy Díaz Game Info & Props vs. the Red Sox